vuxcode/pr1-project-loke-nordlander-olsson/time-report.md

    - Added hints system
    - New button interaction
    - Further comments explaining how it works

+ - 2021-11-22 Worked for 1 hour.
+I have done:
+   - Began work on the final battle, will probably have a unique battle system compared to the normal one
+   - Added 2 new hints
+   - Experimented with adding colors to console log info, didn't work as I wanted and scrapped the idea for the moment

-Total time spent: 11 hours and 55 minutes.
+Total time spent: 12 hours and 55 minutes.